mmarllyvb1/hummingbird-network-analysis/README.md

 ## Overview

-This project analyzes ecological interactions between hummingbirds and flowering plants using R.
+This project investigates ecological interaction networks between hummingbirds and flowering plants using field-collected data from Colombia.

+The analysis includes bipartite ecological networks, species specialization metrics, seasonal comparisons between rainy and dry periods, and the relationship between hummingbird beak length and flower corolla length using Spearman correlation.

+The project was developed as part of an undergraduate Biology research thesis.

 ## Tools